-After repeatedly getting your family through the chilliest nights, your gas furnace heat exchanger can experience operational problems.
+After repeatedly getting your family through the chilliest nights, your gas furnace heat exchanger can experience operational problems and show bad heat exchanger symptoms over time.
 To help you avoid the negative consequences of a broken furnace, we have compiled a list of telltale signs of damage to the heat exchanger and troubleshooting methods to fix the problem.

 Signs of a Broken Heat Exchanger